 - BPMN has sought to support three main categories of Processes: - Orchestration - Choreography - Collaboration - Orchestration models tend to imply a single coordinating perspective.
-As such, an orchestration Process describes how a single business entity goes about things. - An orchestration is contained within a Pool and normally has a well-formed context. - A choreography process model is a definition of the expected behavior between interacting participants, - A choreography does not exist within a well-formed context or locus of control.
+As such, an orchestration Process describes how a single business entity goes about things. - An orchestration is contained within a Pool and normally has a well-formed context. - A BPMN diagram may contain more than one orchestration.
+If so, each orchestration appears within its own container called a Pool. - A choreography process model is a definition of the expected behavior between interacting participants, - A choreography does not exist within a well-formed context or focus of control.
 There is no central mechanism that drives or keeps track of a choreography.
-Therefore, there are no shared data available to all the elements of the choreography. - To place choreography within BPMN diagrams is to put them between the Pools. - A BPMN diagram may contain more than one orchestration.
-If so, each orchestration appears within its own container called a Pool.
-Thus, orchestrations (i.e., Processes) are always contained within a Pool.
+Therefore, there are no shared data available to all the elements of the choreography. - To place choreography within BPMN diagrams is to put them between the Pools.